Example 5: Shor's Algorithm

 return order_from_measured_bits(bits, a, N)

-Finally, we can put everything together into a top-level factoring function:
+Finally, we can put everything together into a top-level factoring function as follows.
+The output includes the order found by a classical algorithm for comparison.

 def shor_factorize(N, n_tries=MAX_TRIES):